See below for a list of classes that require supplies.

 All Ceramics Classes: Supplies are available for purchase in class.

 All Jewelry Making classes: Supplies will be discussed on the first day of class.

-The Museum will provide most materials, but students will bring:
+Some supplies will be provided, but students will bring:

 - Blank Journal: such as Strathmore Visual Journal Watercolor 140# – 5.5” x 8” or Strathmore Windpower Watercolor paper 140# – 9″ x 6″ or any blank journal approximately these sizes with 140# watercolor paper, not sketchbook weight.